3 Days in Charleston: The Perfect Long Weekend Itinerary

 The Market

-Start at the corner of Market Street and Church Street, right by the Historic Charleston City Market.
+Start at the corner of Market Street and Church Street, right by the historic Charleston City Market.
 If you want, pop into the market to grab a bite at Callie’s Hot Little Biscuit and peruse stalls selling local goods before you set out.

 Follow Church Street to Cumberland Street.
 You will see the iconic stone spire of St. Philip’s Church ahead of you.
 Fun fact – there are rules limiting new building height to ensure the church spires remain the tallest structures in the skyline.